RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 This command tries to be smart about not regenerating testcases that are up to date.
 When the generator and its invocation haven't changed, nothing will be done.

-Any files in `data/` that are not tracked in `generators.yaml` will raise a warning.
+Any files in `data/` that are not tracked in `generators.yaml` will be removed.

 Pass a list of testcases or directories to only generate a subset of data.
 See [run](#run) for possible ways to pass in testcases.

 **Flags**

-- `--force`/`-f`: By default, `generate` will not overwrite any files, but instead warn that they will change.
-Pass `--force` to overwrite existing files.
-- `--samples`: Even with `--force`, samples won't be overwritten by default. `--force --samples` also overwrites samples.
-(Samples usually have a manually curated input and output that should not be overwritten easily.)
-- `--all`/`-a`: Fully regenerate all test cases, skipping the up-to-date check.
 - `--check-deterministic`: Check that the .in files are generated deterministically for all test cases, skipping the up-to-date check.
-- `--add-unlisted [directory]`: All testcases in the specified directory that do not have a corresponding entry in `generators.yaml` are added.
-- `--clean`: Delete all files/testcases not listed in `generators.yaml`.
-Without `-f`, this does a dry-run.
-- `--clean-generated`: Delete all generated files.
-Useful to save on disk space, since all this data can be regenerated.
+- `--clean`: Delete all cached files.
 - `--jobs <number>`/`-j <number>`: The number of parallel jobs to use when generating testcases.
 Defaults to half the number of cores.
 Set to `0` to disable parallelization.
 - `--timeout <seconds>`/`-t <seconds>`: Override the default timeout for generators and visualizers (`30s`) and submissions (`1.5*timelimit+1`).
 - `--no-validators`: Ignore the results of input and output validators.